ragpanv/practice/README.md

-if you want to just rever it ( commit when ever you want explicitly) git revert -n commit_id ---> this reverts it and keep the previous latest in stagin area as below git reset --hard commit id
+if you want to just revert it ( commit when ever you want explicitly) git revert -n commit_id ---> this reverts it and keep the previous latest in stagin area as below

+git commit -m '' -- to commit it if needed

+if you want to go to specific changes (asking age commit is needed) git reset --hard commit id
 HEAD is now at xxxxxxx asking age